OpsfelderVitor1/st5_ei/README.md

 ### Authors
 This project was a collaborative effort developed by a team of students, this is my own repository for the project, the original repository is in another colleague account

-Vitor Opsfelder Estanislau
+Authors: Vitor Opsfelder Estanislau,
-Guilherme Mertens
+Guilherme Mertens,
-Lucas Martins Fernandes
+Lucas Martins Fernandes,
-Max Lee
+Max Lee,
 Qi Yang Er
 ### Hardware Architecture